emfcamp/developer.emfcamp.org/content/_index.md

 {{% pageinfo color="danger" %}}
-WARNING: THESE PAGES ARE FROM EMF 2022
+WARNING: These pages are still being updated frequently.
 {.h2 .text-center}

 Some things may change or not be available at the 2024 event.

-We are hoping to start updating the content on this site soon.
-(You can help out!)
+If you'd like to help improve this documentation, or add more things, come and talk to us!
 {{% /pageinfo %}}

 ## Help improve this!